Variations of the Kibble-Zurek scaling exponents of trapped Bose gases: Results and Discussion

 \subsection{Position-dependent vortex suppression}

 As detailed in Ref.~\cite{kim22}, the causality effect, due to the competition between the speed of the spread of the phase transition front and the local speed of sound, leads to a suppression of vortices in the outer regions of a condensate in a power-law trap~\cite{del_Campo_2011,del_Campo_2013}.
-To study the impact of this effect on vortex suppression in a sample in a harmonic trap, we examine the vortex position distribution in samples created in trap D. As shown in Fig.~\ref{fig:vorvspos}(a), we analyze the quench data by dividing the sample into two regions with roughly equal areas: $D_\text{I}$ $(|y| \leq 71\,\mu\text{m})$ and $D_\text{II}$ $(|y| > 71\,\mu\text{m})$.
+To study the impact of this effect on vortex suppression in a sample in a harmonic trap, we examine the vortex position distribution in samples created in trap D. As shown in Fig.~\ref{fig:vorvspos}(a), we analyze the quench data by dividing the sample into two regions, an inner region $D_\text{I}$ and an outer region $D_\text{II}$, separated by an iso-density curve, indicated by the dotted line.
 We fit the data in the scaling region, indicated by the blue-shaded region, by a power-law fit function and extract the relevant scaling exponents.
-As shown in Fig.~\ref{fig:vorvspos}(b), the scaling exponent increases from 1.7(1) in region $D_\text{I}$, to 2.2(2) in region $D_\text{II}$.
+As shown in Fig.~\ref{fig:vorvspos}(b), the scaling exponent increases from 1.2(1) in region $D_\text{I}$, to 2.1(1) in region $D_\text{II}$.
 This is consistent with the trend observed in trap C~\cite{kim22}, and with the presumed role of the causality effect in vortex suppression in such inhomogeneous systems.
 Therefore, this further validates the significance of causal interactions for defect formations in systems where different parts undergo phase transitions non-simultaneously.

-Nevertheless, we contrast this, qualitative agreement between the observations of position-dependent vortex suppression and the predictions of the causality effect, against the aforementioned disagreement in the trend in the KZ scaling exponent for the different trap configurations.
+Nevertheless, we contrast this qualitative agreement between the observations of position-dependent vortex suppression and the predictions of the causality effect, against the aforementioned disagreement in the trend in the KZ scaling exponent for the different trap configurations.
 These observations unequivocally point toward the importance of the underlying trapping potential geometry for a quantitative understanding of the vortex formation dynamics.